 The downloadable and printable timetable sheets are my own work, with copyright for the design remaining with me.
 The information contained on each sheet is drawn from the latest District line working timetable, which can be viewed in full on the TfL website.
 It must – once again – be stressed that all information is subject to change at any time in the best interests of the service, and I cannot be held responsible if the information is inaccurate.
 You are free to print and distribute these sheets – including online – provided that attribution is maintained.

 Photographs on this page have been supplied by a number of fellow enthusiasts, supplemented by some from my own collection.
 All copyright remains with the original photographer, and no images may be reproduced without the express prior consent from the copyright holder.
 Where no photographer is attributed, the copyright remains with me.
-I am indebted to Tommy Cooling, Jason Cross, Tim Easter and Richard Griffin for allowing me to use their photographs.
-The sole exception is the graphic of an unrefurbished D78 stock passing Upminster windmill: this image is copyright to the London Transport Museum.
+I am indebted to Andy Carter, Tommy Cooling, Jason Cross, Tim Easter, Richard Griffin and Anne Maningas for allowing me to use their photographs.

 Finally, additional special thanks goes to Richard Griffin for inspiring this page through his historical pages for the final days of the 1959 stock in January 2000.
 17 years on, an archive of those pages can still be found on his website.